AdobeDocs/campaign-classic.en/help/installation/using/standard-deployment.md

 * Firewall configured to open STMP (25), DNS (53), HTTP (80), HTTPS (443), SQL (1521 for Oracle, 5432 for PostgreSQL, etc.) ports.
 For further information, refer to section [Database access](../../installation/using/network-configuration.md#database-access).

-### Install the application server {#installing-the-application-server}
+### Installing the application server {#installing-the-application-server}

 Follow the steps to install a standalone instance from the Adobe Campaign application server to the creation of the database (step 12).
-Refer to [Install and configuring (single machine)](../../installation/using/standalone-deployment.md#installing-and-configuring--single-machine-).
+Refer to [Installing and configuring (single machine)](../../installation/using/standalone-deployment.md#installing-and-configuring--single-machine-).

 Since the computer is not a tracking server, do not take the integration with the Web server into account.